doums/milcheck/README.md

 ![milcheck](https://raw.githubusercontent.com/doums/milcheck/master/public/milcheck.png)

-A small binary that displays the status of your pacman mirrorlist in your terminal
+A small binary that displays the status of your pacman mirrorlist in your terminal and optionally the lastest news

 ### How ?